onqtam/headjack/src/motivation/why.md

 A public backend would be a societal mirror
+The information asymmetry needs to be fixed - the twitter backend should be open

 Imagine saying hey lets say all together to choose the filters we want